nathrobel/Distributed-Systems/README.md

     Python 3.x
     requests library (pip install requests)
 # Running the Code:
-To run the first part of the exercide(Session 1), navigate to the directory containing mysession2.py.
+To run the first part of the exercise(Session 1), navigate to the directory containing mysession1.py.
 Type the following code in your terminal: python3 mysession1.py

-To run the second part of the exercise (Session 2), navigate to the directory containing mysession2.py and execute the following command in the terminal:
+To run the second part of the exercise(Session 1), navigate to the directory containing mysession2.py.
+Type the following code in your terminal: python3 mysession2.py

-python3 mysession2.py
+Credits:
+Created by Nathan Robel 2024

+T